 The Coles are largely Roman Catholic German-Americans from the Darmstadt region.
 Georg Cole came to the US in 1830 and settled in Chambersburg, Pa.
 Around 1870, a branch of the family moved south to Northern Virginia and were big in the lumber business, with later generations turning to dairy farming.
 John’s father Dennis Cole fell away from the church and married Dove Largent.
 The Largents were of French heritage, probably Huguenots, and had become members of the Brethren, a peace church.

 In 1954 John H. Cole was sent to SHAPE in Paris, France.
 Juan went to French kindergarten.
 The family lived there for about 4 years, returning in 1958.
 The family traveled by automobile in France and in Europe.
 John visited his brother, Dennis, in Germany.
 On a trip to Madrid they saw a bullfight.
 As children, the Cole boys, Juan and Eric Gregory (b.
-1954) spoke children’s French with one other as a secret language when they wanted privacy.
+1954) spoke children’s French with one another as a secret language when they wanted privacy.
 His mother and the two children visited the US in January-March 1957.
 On the way back from New York to Bremerhaven, the ship stopped at Casablanca in newly-independent Morocco, Juan’s first visit to the Middle East, age 4.
 His mother took them on an American Express tour of the city.
 While there she bought an accordion-style postcard set that had scenes with local color, including a snake charmer with a fearsome-looking cobra, which remained in the family long enough for Juan to remember it.

 After a brief posting in New Jersey, John was sent to Fort Bragg, N.C., in 1958 and stayed there until 1962.
 As an enlisted man, John was paid very little and repaired televisions in his spare time.
 The family lived off-base in Fuquay Springs in a small brick house.
 Juan could not start first grade until 1959 because his birthday was in October.
-As a result, he was often the oldest student in his class and typically was looked up to the others as a thought leader.
+As a result, he was often the oldest student in his class and typically was looked up to by the others as a thought leader.

 In early 1962, John, now serving in the Signal Corps, was posted to a US base near Orleans, France.
 He went on ahead, leaving the family in Winchester, where Juan finished third grade.
 Juan remembers being extremely upset, indeed tearful and hysterical, at constantly losing all his friends, first in North Carolina and then in Virginia, every time the family moved.
 Juan was to go to 12 schools in 12 years.